Wonderful winter activities for families in Montréal

 At the Ecomuseum Zoo, spot over a hundred animals native to Québec – like bears, otters, wolves, hawks and caribou.
 Barbie fans can see her style transformations through the decades at the free Barbie Expo downtown, while hundreds of celebrities and historical figures are rendered lifelike in wax at Grévin MONTRÉAL.
 For those obsessed with trains, go full steam to Exporail / The Canadian Railway Museum.
 In March, discover the wild artwork of annual event Art Souterrain in the maze-like Underground Pedestrian Network.
 And take a break with a book at Librairie Drawn & Quarterly (one of the city's many great bookstores), at the Grande Bibliothèque downtown or any of Montréal's kid-friendly libraries.

 Family day trips

-For the adventurous family, explore the regions around Montréal on a day trip out of town.
-Among the excellent places to ski, snowboard, cross-country ski and snowshoe, check out Mont Tremblant and other mountains in the Laurentians or in the Eastern Townships.
+For the adventurous family, explore Montréal's major nature parks, like Parc-nature du Cap-Saint-Jacques and Parc-nature de l'Île-de-la-Visitation, or explore the regions around Montréal on a day trip out of town.
+Among the excellent places to ski, snowboard, cross-country ski and snowshoe, check out Centre de villégiature Tremblant and other mountains in the Laurentians or in the Eastern Townships.
 Or take a day trip to the breathtaking Lanaudière region with a Bonjour Nature family friendly outdoor tour.
 Whether you’re in the city or the countryside from late February to early April, be sure to partake in a true Québécois tradition: the sugar shack.
 Eat sausages, pancakes, tourtière and so much more until you’re full, and go for a horse-drawn sled ride or a peaceful walk through the maple woods.